squirrelphp/strings/README.md

 #### DecodeBasicHTMLEntities

-Does the reverse of `EncodeBasicHTMLEntities`, sensible if you know input might contain HTML entities and you want to streamline the text and avoid something like `&amp;amp;`.
+Does the reverse of [EncodeBasicHTMLEntities](#encodebasichtmlentities), sensible if you know input might contain HTML entities and you want to streamline the text and avoid something like `&amp;amp;`.

 #### DecodeAllHTMLEntities